williamhunter/topy/README.md

 ```
 You can read more about successful problem definition [here](https://github.com/williamhunter/topy/tree/master/templates).

-When the `.tpd` file is defined, then the rest is simple:
+When the TPD file is defined, then the rest is simple:

 ```python
 from topy import Topology